eerimoq/moblin/README.md

 7. Fix code signing error by...

-8. Change the bundle identifier to anything you want (i.e. com.whoami.Moblin).
+8. Change the `Bundle Identifier` to anything you want (i.e. `com.whoami.Moblin`).

 9. Remove `In-App Purchase` and Access `Wi-Fi Information` by clicking their trashcans.

 10. Build again.

 11. Enable developer mode in your iPhone/iPad.

-12. Select you iPhone/iPad as build target in Xcode.
+12. Select you iPhone/iPad as build `Run Destination in Xcode (at the top in the middle).

 13. Build and run by pressing `Command + R`.